gasolin/webby/README.md

 ### Chat activity

-Webdeacon interact with you with chat-like interface.
+Webby interact with you with chat-like interface.
 Just like any other instant messengers, all previous dialog are listed as an activity stream.

 ## Rules

-1. respect existing browser searchbar and instant messenger's interactions, so user has pretty small barrier to use Webdeacon.
+1. respect existing browser searchbar and instant messenger's interactions, so user has pretty small barrier to use Webby.

 2. always use `verb + noun` format to execute new commands